FAIR-by-Design-Methodology/FAIR-by-Design_ToT/resources/02-Preparing FAIR Learning Objects/Activities/Checking licenses.md

 Trainees are provided with a URL link to an example learning material and are asked to fill out the multi-check response having in mind the CC licensing rules that are introduced earlier.

-After collecting the responses, the trainer can start a group discussion that should lead to the conclusion that there are multiple correct answers for the final question.
+After collecting the responses, the trainer can start a group discussion on approaches to license identification.

 The information provided to the trainees is: